top of page

 Envelope

-In this menu, you can prepare an antenna pattern envelope from a set of individual antenna patterns.
+Antenna Pattern Editor has an Envelope menu where you can prepare an antenna pattern envelope from a set of individual antenna patterns.
 This is frequently required to determine the worst-case radiation situation in terms of the harmful effects of radio waves.

 Create an antenna pattern envelope